What is the difference between a visitor and a guest?

 Here are the daily rents, in swedish crowns :

 For the food allowance, there are two categories.
-The “internal” category, for community members that eat every meals in Suderbyn, and the “external” category, for community members that eat lunches outside.
+The “internal” category, for people who eat every meals in Suderbyn, and the “external” category, for people who eat lunches outside.

 Here is the daily food allowance, in swedish crowns :